-- A. the public interest test as set out in Appendix 1 be used in the consideration of allegations that a member has broken the Code of Conduct; and - B. The Hart Code of Conduct Arrangements for Dealing with Allegations be amended to include: - a) Public interest Any decision whether to investigate allegations that the Code of Conduct has been broken will be a proportionate response to the issues raised and expected outcomes and will take into account the wider public interest and the costs of undertaking an investigation Complaints will only be investigated where the allegations are reasonably considered to be serious matters and follow the public interest tests as set out in Appendix 1). - Alternative course of action a complaint will only be investigated where there is no other action which could be taken which would achieve an appropriate outcome in the circumstances of the case.
+- 2.1 It be recommended to Full Council that - 2.1.2 the public interest test as set out in Appendix 1 be used in the consideration of allegations that a member has broken the Code of Conduct; and - 2.1.3 The Hart Code of Conduct Arrangements for Dealing with Allegations be amended to include: - Public interest the decision whether to investigate will be a proportionate response to the issues raised and expected outcomes will take into account the wider public interest and the resources require to carry out an investigation.
+Complaints will only be investigated where the allegations are reasonably considered to be serious matters and in accordance with the public interest tests as set out in Appendix 1). - Alternative course of action a complaint will only be investigated where there is no other action which could be taken which would achieve an appropriate outcome in the circumstances of the case. - Member's democratic role where a complaint relates to a matter more appropriately judged by the electorate at the local elections, the Monitoring Officer will not normally refer these matters for investigation.